 Posted on 17 January 2020

-When produced irresponsibly, palm oil can have a devastating impact on forests, species, communities and the global climate.
-Despite many long-standing commitments by brands and industry coalitions to eliminate the destruction of nature, including deforestation, from their palm oil supply chains, the scorecard shows that most companies still have a long way to go before they can prove to consumers that they are delivering on these promises.
-Meanwhile, only one company, the consumer goods manufacturer Ferrero, has scored over 20 points (out of the maximum 22), sending an encouraging signal to the rest of the industry that sustainable and deforestation-free palm oil is achievable.
-Rounding out the top 5 companies in the Scorecard are Edeka, Kaufland, L'Oréal and IKEA.
+When produced irresponsibly, palm oil - the world’s most traded and consumed vegetable oil - can have a devastating impact on forests, species, communities and the global climate.
+Despite many long-standing commitments by brands and industry coalitions to eliminate the destruction of nature, including deforestation, from their palm oil supply chains, the scorecard shows that most still have a long way to go to turn these promises into reality.

 For more information: